nifuller/stock-scrape-bot/README.md

 - Set up an autothrottle for the spider so it doesnt access the site too fast

 ## Installation
+The following steps will help get **ONLY** the webcrawler working on your local machine.
+It will not be hooked up to any of the servers.

 1. clone the project
 2. create a virtual environment